 When using a segment with an account-level based rule (for example,

-As an example, imagine the retention chart is set for All Activity, Cohort Type Visitors, 1 Week, for last 6 Weeks (April 1–May 13, 2019).
+As an example, imagine the retention chart is set to All Activity, Visitors, 1 Week, and Last 6 Weeks (April 1 to May 13).

-- Visitor A whose first visit date was March 1, 2018 wouldn't show up in the report if the Segment was set to everyone.
+- If Visitor A first visited your app on March 1, they wouldn't show up in the report if the segment was set to everyone.

-- As an example, imagine the retention chart is set for All Activity, Cohort Type Visitors, 1 Week, for last 6 Weeks (April 1–May 13, 2019).
+- As an example, imagine the retention chart is set to All Activity, Visitors, 1 Week, and Last 6 Weeks (April 1 to May 13).

 Default date ranges for weekly cohort size